-- \ Ensure funding will continue to be provided to municipalities to manage nuisance beavers. - The potential damage to local infrastructure and associated repair costs due to beaver activity as well as the potential risks of changes in water flow are well understood by municipalities and the Province of Manitoba. - On an annual basis, nuisance beaver management can cost a municipality tens of thousands of dollars while indirectly damage can create additional issues such as access for producers, school buses and emergency services. - Currently, the Farmland Beaver Damage Control Program is funded under Growing Forward 2, a joint federal-provincial initiative to advance the agriculture industry. - As Growing Forward 2 will expire in March 2018, the AMM urges the Province of Manitoba to ensure funding will continue to be provided to municipalities to manage nuisance beavers.
+Ensure funding will continue to be provided to municipalities to manage nuisance beavers.

+- The potential damage to local infrastructure and associated repair costs due to beaver activity as well as the potential risks of changes in water flow are well understood by municipalities and the Province of Manitoba. - On an annual basis, nuisance beaver management can cost a municipality tens of thousands of dollars while damages may create additional issues such as access for producers, school buses and emergency services. - The Farmland Beaver Damage Control Program is currently funded under Growing Forward 2, however this joint federal-provincial initiative to advance the agriculture industry is set to expire in March 2018. - As the new, five-year Canadian Agricultural Partnership (CAP) will soon come into effect, the AMM urges the Province of Manitoba to ensure funding will continue to be provided to municipalities to manage nuisance beavers. - It is essential that funding for beaver management be included in the Government of Canada-Province of Manitoba CAP bilateral agreement.

-Appendix A - Active Resolutions
+Appendix - AMM Active Resolutions

-AMM Resolution #44-2015 \Standing Policy

-Topic: Funding for Problem Beavers

-Sponsor(s): Rossburn Municipality (Midwestern District)
+AMM Resolution #44-2015 Standing Policy Topic: Funding for Problem Beavers Sponsor(s): Rossburn Municipality (Midwestern District) Department(s): Manitoba Agriculture